The Effect of Mini-Batch Noise on the Implicit Bias of Adam: Framework

 The approximating algorithm does not have memory, so $\main{t}$ and $\corr{t}$ only depend on one point, which is already a significant simplification.
 However, in this form these expressions are still very complex and their analysis appears impossible.
-The next move (due to \citet{smith2021on}), is to put $t = n$ and take the average $\Eletpi$ over all permutations of samples, which will inform us about the typical (average) behavior of the algorithm.
-After some algebra, we find
+The next step (due to \citet{smith2021on}), is to put $t = n$ and take the average $\Eletpi$ over all permutations of samples.
+This gives the average one-epoch correction at the current point $\btheta$, removing the accidental dependence on a particular batch order.
+The average of the main term is easy to compute:

+where $o_n(1)$ denotes terms that decay to zero as $n \to \infty$ (exponentially fast).
+After some similar algebra, we also find the average correction: